 Then the Lord said to Moses,

 So the women who sacrificed their mirrors could not see into the basin the priest looked upon.
-They gave them their reflectors to make sure their INNER REFLECTIONS were safe and purified.
-Rashi tells us that Moses did not want to accept these mirrors used for vanity but that Elohim told him that they were sacred to Him.
+They gave them their reflectors to make sure their inner reflections were safe and purified.
+Rashi tells us that Moses did not want to accept these mirrors used for vanity, but that our Father told him that they were sacred to Him.
 The Hebrew men in Egypt were broken down and worked in slavery until they just wanted to collapse and die.
-Waking up another day was just another day of pain, beatings and someone ruling over them.
-However, when they came home and their wives had looked into the mirror and tried to make their appearance beautiful, to take away the man’s pain and comfort him with their arms and breast, it was due to them that they continued to populate and grow.
+Waking up another day was just another day of pain, beatings, and someone ruling over them.
+However, when they came home, their wives had looked into the mirror and tried to make their appearance beautiful for them.
+To take away the man’s pain and comfort him, the women used their arms and breast.
+The more the Egyptians afflicted them, the more they grew.
+It was due to the women and their love that they continued to populate and grow.

 What if we washed before we entered our day, considering it’s not just when we enter into an assembly of believers.
 Transparency is something I believe people long for.
 Once when my husband was pastoring, he stood up and looked at the congregation and began to spill out his trials.
-He spoke up about phone calls in the night, financial woes, police work, and plain stress.
+He spoke up about phone calls in the night, financial woes, police work, and everyday stress.
 Of course, he ended it on a faith-filled cry and how we must trust Him.
-After the service, a woman approached me and said, “I thought all pastors had perfect lives and didn’t really have any problems.
+After the service, a woman approached me and said, “I thought all pastors had perfect lives and didn’t have any problems.
 That was a refreshing message.”

 How do we wash in the laver?

-Hebrew 4:12 NIV) “For the Word of God is living and active.
+(Hebrew 4:12 NIV) “For the Word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”

-(Ephesians 5:25-26 NIV) “Husbands love your wives, just as Messiah loved the church and gave Himself up for her to make her holy, CLEANSING HER BY THE WASHING WITH WATER THROUGH THE WORD.”
+(Ephesians 5:25-26 NIV) “Husbands love your wives, just as Messiah loved the church and gave Himself up for her to make her holy, cleansing her by the washing with water through the word.”